kylefdyer/kylefdyer.github.io/README.md

 ## Wendell Berry Film

 My wife is getting her MFA in poetry at UNO.
 So I'm reading more about poetry than I ever have.
-I came across this documentory of Wendell Berry, [Look at See](https://www.lookandseefilm.com/).
+I came across this documentary of Wendell Berry, [Look at See](https://www.lookandseefilm.com/).
 The best part of the film is a [reading by Wendell Berry of his poem "The Objective"](https://vimeo.com/327923084).

+Here's a snippet.

-> The once-enslaved, the once-oppressed,
+    The once-enslaved, the once-oppressed,
-> were now free to sell themselves to the highest bidder
-> and to enter the best paying prisons in pursuit of the objective,
-> which was the destruction of all enemies,
-> which was the destruction of all obstacles,
-> which was to clear the way to victory,
-> which was to clear the way to promotion,
+    were now free to sell themselves to the highest bidder and to enter the best paying prisons in pursuit of the objective, which was the destruction of all enemies, which was the destruction of all obstacles, which was to clear the way to victory, which was to clear the way to promotion, to salvation,
-> to salvation,
-> to progress,
+    to progress,
-> to the completed sale,
+    to the completed sale,
-> to the signature on the contract,
+    to the signature on the contract,
-> which was to clear the way to self-realization, to self-creation,
-> from which nobody who ever wanted to go home would ever get there now,
+    which was to clear the way to self-realization, to self-creation, from which nobody who ever wanted to go home would ever get there now,

 Makes me tear up a bit.

 ## Spring bike ride

-Eariler this month my son and I attempted a 40 mile spring time bike ride.
+Earlier this month my son and I attempted a 40 mile spring time bike ride.
 A co-worker shared this route with me: https://ridewithgps.com/routes/45823266

-We didn't make it and had to get rescued by my wife 30 miles into it.
+We didn't make it.
+My wife rescued us 30 miles into it.
 Long story.
 But I'd like to try it again sometime.
 I think it would be a good solo ride whenever I get around to making time for that.

 ## 2024-03-27